tonycoz/p5-Promise-ES6/README.md

 [Promise::ES6::AnyEvent](https://metacpan.org/pod/Promise::ES6::AnyEvent) or one of the alternatives that that module’s documentation suggests.

+# CANCELLATION

+Promises have never provided a standardized solution for cancellation—i.e., aborting an in-process operation.
+So, if you need this functionality, you’ll have to implement it yourself.
+Two ways of doing this are:

+- Subclass Promise::ES6 and provide cancellation logic in your subclass.
+See [DNS::Unbound::AsyncQuery](https://metacpan.org/pod/DNS::Unbound::AsyncQuery)’s implementation for an example of this.
+- Implement the cancellation on the object that creates your promises.
+This is probably the more straightforward approach but requires that there be some object or ID besides the promise that uniquely identifies the action to be canceled.
+See [Net::Curl::Promiser](https://metacpan.org/pod/Net::Curl::Promiser) for an example of this approach.

+You’ll need to decide if it makes more sense for your application to leave a canceled query in the “pending” state or to resolve or reject it.
+All things being equal, I feel the first approach is the most intuitive.

 # MEMORY LEAKS

 It’s easy to create inadvertent memory leaks using promises in Perl.